-Chris and I do real estate in the area and primarily do most of our business in Pinellas County.
-Clearwater is one of my real estate specialties because not only have I lived there but I’ve sold in Clearwater and experienced many of it’s ammenities.
+We do real estate in the area and primarily do most of our business in Pinellas County.
+Clearwater is one of my real estate specialties because not only have I lived there but I’ve sold in Clearwater and experienced many of it’s amenities.
 We write these blogs to help people understand the areas they are interested in living in whether they are looking to buy now or years from today.

-Clearwater is special, it is a place you can truly enjoy and appreciate as you familiarize yourself with the area, and I am happy to answer any questions you have to help you with your real estate needs or desire for local knowledge.
+Clearwater is special, it is a place you can truly enjoy and appreciate as you familiarize yourself with the area, and we are happy to answer any questions you have to help you with your real estate needs or desire for local knowledge.

 Are you looking to learn more about real estate in Clearwater, Florida?
 Here are a few of our popular blogs and pages that might be helpful to you!

 As your go-to real estate experts, we are happy to provide you with detailed property information and schedule a showing even if the home is listed through another agent or brokerage.